NHS Health Check

-The NHS Health Check is a preventive healthcare programme offered by Public Health England.
+The NHS Health Check is a preventive healthcare programme in the United Kingdom offered by National Health Service.
 The programme invites adults aged between 40 and 74 in England for a health check-up every five years to screen for key conditions including heart disease, diabetes, kidney disease, and stroke.
 Local authorities are responsible for the commissioning of the programme, with GPs being the most common provider, followed by community outreach and pharmacy providers.

-Creation and criticism
+Impact

+Research in 2014 found no significant differences in the change to the risk of diabetes, hypertension, heart disease, chronic kidney disease or atrial fibrillation in general practices providing NHS Health Checks compared with control practices.
+In May 2016 researchers concluded that the checkup reduced the 10-year risk of cardiovascular disease by 0.21%, equivalent to one stroke or heart attack avoided every year for 4,762 people who attend.

+In 2024 research showed that in the long-term the NHS Health Check contributes to the preventing the development of cardiovascular diseases and multiple other conditions.
+People who attend have a lower risk of dementia, heart attack, acute kidney problems and liver cirrhosis.
+This is probably due to the early detection of underlying conditions and starting treatment earlier than without the check-up.